Introduction

 }

-Suppose that two threads are working on an instance of this class.
-If two threads run on different processors each thread may have its own local copy of the shared variable sharedInt.
+.
 If one thread updates its value from a non synchronized method, there is a possibility that the updated value might not reflect in the main memory immediately.
 Now the other thread is not aware of that change, it may lead to some problem.

-However, if you update the value from a synchronized method, an update by one thread will be updated to the main memory before other threads can access that variable.
+method, an update by one thread will be updated to the main memory before other threads can access that variable.

 In some situations, you may want to ensure the visibility of a variable without a synchronized method.
-To achieve that, you can mark the variable as volatile.
+To achieve that, you can mark the variable as volatile

 public class ThreadDemo {